jacasta2/nba_analysis/README.md

 This project was motivated by a question raised by the great Ernesto Jerez during the transmission of the 2022-2023 NBA finals between the Denver Nuggets and the Miami Heat and my interest in data science.

 The idea of deploying the app and using a feature store was motivated by reading [Pau Labarta Bajo's blog](https://datamachines.xyz/).
-The script `feature_store.py` builds heavily on his implementation in [Build and deploy a real-time feature pipeline with Python](https://github.com/Paulescu/build-and-deploy-real-time-feature-pipeline/).
+The script `feature_store.py` builds on his implementation in [Build and deploy a real-time feature pipeline with Python](https://github.com/Paulescu/build-and-deploy-real-time-feature-pipeline/).

 I highly appreciate feedback and you can reach out to me on [LinkedIn](https://bit.ly/jaime-linkedin) any time.
 I'm also working on other projects.
 Check this out in my [personal website](https://bit.ly/jaime-website).